About

 Founder & AI Strategy Coach

 25+ years at the leading edge of technology.
-Wrote early VoIP routing code in the late '90s, then joined Microsoft at 24 as a Technical Program Manager on MSN Messenger.
+Built early internet voice infrastructure in the late '90s, then joined Microsoft at 24 as a Technical Program Manager on MSN Messenger.
 After Accenture and 8 years of senior advisory work, he founded Merkle & Bloom and now Barnabas Coaching.

 Michelle W.